General information on rights, obligations and the procedure

 Information on the Dublin procedure

-IGI-DAI has the obligation to inform the asylum seeker of the content of the common leaflet drawn up by the European Commission.[5]
-The competent officer of IGI-DAI communicates the information contained in the common leaflet, drawn up according to Article 4(3) of the Dublin Regulation.[6]
-If the applicant is an unaccompanied minor, the designated officer shall provide him or her, in a manner appropriate to his or her level of understanding, with the information contained in the special information leaflet drawn up by the European Commission, supplemented with additional specific information for Romania.
+IGI-DAI has the obligation to inform the asylum seeker of the content of the common leaflet drawn up by the European Commission.[7]
+The competent officer of IGI-DAI communicates the information contained in the common leaflet, drawn up according to Article 4(3) of the Dublin Regulation.[8]
+If the applicant is an unaccompanied minor, the designated officer shall provide them, in a manner appropriate to their level of understanding, with the information contained in the special information leaflet drawn up by the European Commission, complemented through additional specific information for Romania.

 Bucharest: basic information is provided on the Dublin Procedure upon their arrival at the centre.
 A general leaflet is also provided at the same time according to the director.